surveyproject/surveyproject/docs/README.md

 * former releases;
 * (legacy) documentation

 Note: as announced by Microsoft [2017/03/31] the Codeplex site will shutdown.
 Already this Github site has replaced all former Codeplex features for the SP™ project.
 All information on Codeplex will be archived and remain available.

+## Branches Overview
+*Current*
+- master: initial branche containing the SP v2.3 production source code
+- sp_24_dev: SP v2.4 production source code, current default branche for forking - beware: name is confusing!

+- sp_25_dev: project development branche based on sp_24_dev
+- sp_25_pr: branche based on sp_24_dev created for Pull Requests from third parties/ Github members

+*Future*
+- sp_25_test: branche to be created based on SP_24_dev to merge sp_25_dev and sp_25_pr into and test all changes
+- sp_25_prod: branche to be created based on sp_25_test once fully tested and accepted for production

+- sp_26_dev: branche to be created based on sp_25_prod for project development of SP v.
+2.6
+- sp_26_pr: branche to be created based on sp_25_prod for Pull Requests from third parties/ Github Members